 The Wrongs Act sets out a procedure whereby a claimant will generally serve a certificate of assessment on a person (including a company or other organisation or body) against whom a claim for damages is made (‘the respondent’).
 A court can stay the proceeding until the claimant serves the certificate of assessment and the required accompanying information (s 28LZMA).

-A respondent can To give up a legal right or claim. the requirement for an assessment of degree of impairment (s 28LP) or dispute responsibility (s 28LQ).
+A respondent can waive the requirement for an assessment of degree of impairment (s 28LP) or dispute responsibility (s 28LQ).
 A court can also determine whether a claimant has suffered a significant injury in an urgent case where the death of the claimant is imminent, or in certain cases where the claimant has previously died (s 28LZN).

 If a certificate of assessment – together with a notice containing prescribed information about the claim – is served on a respondent, the assessment can be accepted or referred to a medical panel for an opinion on the assessment.
-Such response by a respondent must be in writing and occur within 60 days of Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. of the certificate and the prescribed information notice (s 28LW).
+Such response by a respondent must be in writing and occur within 60 days of service of the certificate and the prescribed information notice (s 28LW).

 The Wrongs Act sets out procedures for a medical panel to assess whether the impairment of the claimant satisfies the threshold level prescribed by the Wrongs Act (pt VBA div 5).
 Those procedures before a medical panel are similar to the medical panel procedures in the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic) (s 28LZL) (see Chapter 10.3: Work injuries).

 A medical panel considering an application pursuant to the Wrongs Act gives its opinion on whether the degree of impairment satisfies (or will satisfy when the injury has stabilised) the threshold level, but must not state the specific degree of impairment (s 28LZG).
-Such an opinion is binding on any court as a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. whether or not the claimant has a significant injury (s 28LZH).
+Such an opinion is binding on any court as a determination whether or not the claimant has a significant injury (s 28LZH).

 Legal advice should be sought from a lawyer or community legal centre on procedures, including time limits, in cases involving a medical panel assessment of impairment under the Wrongs Act.

-There are very limited rights of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. from an opinion of a medical panel (s 28LZI).
+There are very limited rights of appeal from an opinion of a medical panel (s 28LZI).

 A claimant must file in the court a copy of the certificate of assessment or the certificate of opinion of the medical panel sought to be relied upon.
 If a respondent is deemed to have accepted an assessment, then a statement to that effect should be filed (s 28LZM).
 The appropriate forms and certificates are set out in the Wrongs (Part VBA Claims) Regulations 2005 (Vic).